bytefish/facerec/README.markdown

 feature = ChainOperator(TanTriggsPreprocessing(), Fisherfaces())
 ```

-As a simple classifier you could start with a [Nearest Neighbor model](https://github.com/bytefish/facerec/blob/master/py/facerec/classifier.py).
-In its simplest form you would just write:
+Start with a [Nearest Neighbor model](https://github.com/bytefish/facerec/blob/master/py/facerec/classifier.py) as a classifier.
+In its simplest form you just need to write:

 ```
 from facerec.classifier import NearestNeighbor